How businesses are preparing for Amazon’s arrival

 Prime might be the cornerstone of Amazon's dominating strategy.
 For an annual fee, of around $100 in the USA, shoppers get a package of services, like Amazon Prime Video, Kindle Unlimited, cloud photo storage, exclusive discounts and everything else today's connected customer needs.

 The main feature, however, is probably free, fast and unlimited delivery of items purchased on Amazon, where shoppers can get everything from groceries to car parts.
 It's attracted over 60 million signups in the US.

-"Amazon Prime in particular could be a game-changer in the Australian retail space," said Tzvi Balbin, former head of digital at Catch of the Day.
+"Amazon Prime in particular could be a game-changer in the Australian retail space," said Tzvi Balbin, former head of digital at Catch.com.au.
 "The Amazon Prime offering is more advanced than almost any of the services offered by retailers in Australia.
 This means that even those who have upped the ante with quicker delivery times may still struggle to compete with this service and match the level of investment."

 Amazon Prime might be raising the bar.
 This means businesses are deciding whether they can jump high enough to reach it and whether doing so is worth the investment.

 How to prepare for Amazon, according to the experts

 "For many retailers, trying to compete with one or two day delivery and free shipping may prove too much for them to be able to compete." says Balbin.
 She advised retailers not to try and beat Amazon at their own game and look for points of difference instead.

 "...to beat Amazon you need to focus on their weaknesses.
 Niche down, build and nurture a fanatical community, tell a story and leverage loyalty.
 After all, Amazon is a one size fits all."